AstroNvim/docs/docs/Recipes/cmp.md

 }
 ```

 By changing the number values you can change the priority (higher number == higher preference).
 These can also be controlled with boolean values for easily disabling a default source.
 In this case, `true` translates to high priority of 1000 and `false` translates to disabling a source.
-For example we can do a simple enable for `luasnip` and `nvim_lsp` which puts them both at equal hight priority, make `path` less of a priority, and disable `buffer`:
+For example we can do a simple enable for `luasnip` and `nvim_lsp` which puts them both at equal high priority, make `path` less of a priority, and disable `buffer`:

 ```lua
 return {